JemalNejat/fullstack-assignment-june2025/README.md

 ✔️ MVP Complete
 ✔️ Tested by internal team
-🚧 Future features like chatbot and RBAC in pipeline
+🚧 Future features like chatbot and RBAC in development